GES

 Composition, Qualifications, and Appointment

-Article 124(1) provides that the SC consists of a CJI and such number of judges as Parliament may prescribe (currently 34 including CJI).
-Qualifications (Art 124(3)): a person must be (a) a citizen of India, and (b) must have been a judge of one or more High Courts for at least 5 years, or (c) an advocate of one or more High Courts for at least 10 years, or (d) a distinguished jurist in the opinion of the President.
-No person has been appointed under the "distinguished jurist" category so far.
-Appointment: by the President "after consultation with such of the Judges of the Supreme Court and of the High Courts as the President may deem necessary" (Art 124(2)).
-In practice, the Collegium system governs appointments.
-The Collegium evolved through three landmark cases: First Judges Case (S.P.
-Gupta v.
-Union of India, 1981) — held that the executive had primacy; Second Judges Case (1993) — reversed this and held that CJI's opinion has primacy, effectively giving the judiciary control; Third Judges Case (1998) — expanded the Collegium to CJI + 4 senior-most SC judges.
-The NJAC (99th Amendment + NJAC Act, 2014), which proposed a six-member commission (CJI, 2 senior SC judges, Law Minister, 2 eminent persons), was struck down in 2015 as violating the basic structure.
-The CJI is appointed by the convention of seniority (the senior-most judge of the SC is appointed CJI) — this convention was breached in 1973 (Justice A.N.
-Ray superseded three senior judges) and in 1977 (Justice M.H.
-Beg superseded Justice H.R.
-Khanna).
+Art 124(1): the SC consists of the CJI and such number of judges as Parliament prescribes (currently 34).
+Qualifications (Art 124(3)): citizen of India; must have been an HC judge for at least 5 years, or an HC advocate for at least 10 years, or a distinguished jurist in the President's opinion.
+No one has been appointed under the "distinguished jurist" category.
+Appointment: by the President "after consultation" with SC and HC judges (Art 124(2)).
+In practice, the Collegium system governs.
+First Judges Case (S.P.
+Gupta, 1981): executive had primacy.
+Second Judges Case (1993): reversed this; CJI's opinion has primacy; Collegium of CJI + 2 senior SC judges.
+Third Judges Case (1998): expanded Collegium to CJI + 4 senior-most SC judges; required wider consultation.
+The NJAC (99th Amendment + NJAC Act, 2014) proposed a 6-member commission (CJI, 2 SC judges, Law Minister, 2 eminent persons).
+The SC struck it down 4:1 in 2015 as violating judicial independence (basic structure).
+The CJI is appointed by seniority convention, breached in 1973 (Ray superseded 3 seniors) and 1977 (Beg superseded Khanna).
+The Three Judges Cases sequence, the NJAC composition, and the seniority convention breaches are top-tested items.

 Tenure, Removal, and Conditions of Service